psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 dtoverlay=pps-gpio,gpiopin=4
 ```

-NOTE: different GPS hats use different GPIO pins for PPS; check your documentation to see whether it's using GPIO #4 or GPIO #18 and edit above as needed.
+<kbd>NOTE:</kbd> different GPS hats use different GPIO pins for PPS; check your documentation to see whether it's using GPIO #4 or GPIO #18 and edit above as needed.

 Do a `sudo reboot` after this editing.